Chaas (Buttermilk) for Babies

 Introduce one new food at a time and wait 3-5 days between each new food to easily spot potential allergies.

-Chaas is generally considered a low-hazard food when ripe and properly prepared according to age.
+Chaas (Buttermilk) is generally considered a low choking-risk food when properly prepared for your child's age.
+It is typically recommended to start from 12-months.

-Essential guidelines for safely introducing Chaas to your baby.
+Essential guidelines for safely introducing Chaas (Buttermilk) to your baby.

 Ensure it's pasteurized to prevent bacterial contamination.